A Guide to Car Loans & Interest Rates in Malaysia

 • Valid Malaysian IC (for Malaysians) & driving license

-• Latest six months payslips
+• Latest six months bank statement

 • Copy of Company Registration (SSM)